viveksri0810/corona-virus-tracker/README.md

 This application is build in Srping boot using thymeleaf, lombox library, appache commom csv.

-For this application we are using data from below github accoun.
+For this application i am using data from below github account.

 project url : https://github.com/CSSEGISandData/COVID-19